-This type of real estate includes manufacturing buildings and warehouses.
+- Industrial real estate: This type of real estate includes manufacturing buildings and warehouses.
 Often these buildings are used for production or storage.

-Land real estate involves any vacant land or working farms.
+- Land: Land real estate involves any vacant land or working farms.

 The real estate industry depends highly on trends such as population growth or economic strength.
-As the economy rose and fell from the booming post WWII period of the 1950’s to the drop of the great depression, the real estate industry directly reacted to the economic climate.
+As the economy rose and fell from the booming post-WWII period of the 1950s to the drop of the great depression, the real estate industry directly reacted to the economic climate.
 Nevertheless, throughout history, the real estate industry has remained a potent source of potential for entrepreneurs.

 Mutually, while real estate depends on macroeconomic factors, it also dictates economic outlook, too.
 For instance, the construction of new buildings contributes to the country’s gross domestic product.
 In 2017 alone, the construction of new residential and industrial buildings added $1.03 trillion (7 percent) to the US economy, according to The Balance.

 The real estate industry can be broken down into three different sectors: leasing, management, and brokerage.